ghorbanihamid/monitoring/README.md

 6)	register company’s server’s info (IP Address, ...) to monitor them
 7)	set threshold for monitoring parameters to make alarm.

+There are some pictures of application forms inside docs folder.

 This application uses the following technologies:
 - Struts-2.3.16.3